PaulieB14/token-api-dashboard/README.md

 - Filter token transfers by address, contract, or time period
 - View interactive price charts with different time intervals
 - Explore liquidity pools and swap data across multiple networks
+- Toggle between light and dark themes using the theme button in the header

 ## Supported Networks